golang/mobile/example/ivy/ios/README.md

 gomobile bind -target=ios robpike.io/ivy/mobile
 ```

-Place the mobile.framework directory in this directory, and
+Place the Mobile.xcframework directory in this directory, and
 then open ivy.xcodeproj in Xcode.

 You have to specify Development Team for code signing certificate in: